 We didn’t map out any cellar holes, or do any in depth research, rather we went to her backyard.
 The treasure we were looking for was clad, and I figured we’d at least find some of that there.
 My granddaughter has a fascination for coins, she doesn’t care how old they are.

-Our first target was a nail, I was disappointed for her, and told her “That is not treasure!”, but she was happy about it nonetheless.
+Our first target was a nail, I was disappointed for her, and told her “That is not treasure!”, but she was happy to find something nonetheless.
 Our next target was a clad quarter, and I watched her face light up as she excitedly exclaimed “Oma we found treasure!”
 My heart melted, and I replied “Yes, that is definitely treasure”.
 I cannot even describe the cuteness of that moment.

 We moved on and found a small flat button.
-I was very excited about it, but Jordan was kind of “meh”.
+This time, it was I who was very excited about the find, but she was kind of “meh”.
 I told her it was very old, that’s what made it treasure, but I could tell she was not impressed.

 Our hunt came to an end shortly thereafter, because (treasure or not), little ones attention spans don’t last very long.
 The memory, I’m sure will last though, and I think the proof of that is her carrying that dirty looking quarter around and telling everyone she found it “metal detecting!“–too cute.
 Happy Hunting!